haraka/Haraka/docs/plugins/relay.md

 ### Force Route

 Think of force route as the equivalent of the transport map in Postfix or the smtproutes file in Qmail.
 Rather than looking up the MX for a host, the *nexthop* value from the entry in the config file is used.

-The value of "nexthop": can be a hostname or IP, optionally follow by :port.
+The value of "nexthop": can be a hostname or an IP, optionally follow by :port.

     Example: